25 Most Futuristic U.S. Colleges and Universities

 California State University

 Aside from providing a learning experience to the school community, the new Madden Library is a place that holds multiple special sections.
 One area accommodates a giant translucent sculpture at the entryway that portrays a powerful image and marks the building’s source of organization.
-The place has a massive open floor layout with several seating sections that include hidden areas for users to enjoy peaceful reading and studying and built-in chairs on the huge staircase.

 Other innovative technologies used are microchip book tracing, a high-tech database for cataloging, and portable stacks that make space for the continuous expansion of the collections.
-Henry Madden Library became a striking landmark that conveyed the school’s plan and forms the university’s future.
-The incorporation of high-end technology and conventional library standards has created a facility that can influence architects in drafting their future library designs.
+Henry Madden Library became a striking landmark that conveyed the school’s plan and formed the university’s future.

 Moody Center for the Arts